nnsun/BatchWAVtoMP3/README.md

 # What it does

-BatchWAVtoMP3 prompts for a folder path and converts all uncompressed *.wav files in the directory to 128 kbps *.mp3 files.
+BatchWAVtoMP3 prompts for a folder path and encodes all uncompressed \*.wav files in the directory to 128 kbps \*.mp3 files.
+The \*.wav files are then deleted.

 # Getting Started